chromeos/video-decode-encode-demo/README.md

  * Use this code at your own risk, it is intended as a proof-of-concept and for reference only.
  * 4 - 1080p mp4 files from a Pixel 4 phone are included for testing in the raw directory.
  * Encoded files are found in the sdcard/Android/data/dev.hadrosaur.videodecodeencodedemo directory.
  * Much logging code is intentionally left in the code.
-Uncommenting "mainActivity.updateLog" lines will add logging to the in-app log area as well as the logcat messages.
+Uncommenting "viewModel.updateLog" lines will add logging to the in-app log area as well as the logcat messages.

 ## Usage